 Archaea Energy Inc. (LFG) Notice: Robbins LLP Reminds Investors of Investigation of the Acquisition of Archaea Energy Inc. by BP p.l.c (BP)

-/EIN News/ -- SAN DIEGO, Dec.
-27, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Robbins LLP is investigating the acquisition of Archaea Energy Inc. (NYSE: LFG) by BP p.l.c (NYSE: BP).
+SAN DIEGO, Dec.
+27, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Robbins LLP is investigating the acquisition of Archaea Energy Inc. LFG by BP p.l.c BP.
 Under the terms of the agreement, Archaea stockholders will receive $26.00 in cash for each share of Archaea common stock owned.

 If you own shares of Archaea Energy Inc., click here.